ci2131a/website/NOTES.md

 Check out [this article](https://hossainkhan.medium.com/using-custom-domain-for-github-pages-86b303d3918a) for a quick example of changing your GitHub Pages domain name.
 Check out GitHub's documentation for changing a domain name [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).

+### Multiple Pages

+The multiple page Vue app required several changes that were not in the single page app that was originally set up.
+This [article](https://stackoverflow.com/questions/51692018/multiple-pages-in-vue-js-cli) was a helpful resource in setting up the pages configuration.
+Additionally, there is an [example repository](https://github.com/wandersonpjbkn/vue-mpa-application-example) to visualize the setup.

+One of the steps elicited by the Stack Overflow question is to create a directory for each of the pages and place the app files in those corresponding directiories then place all of those directories into a pages directory.
+Now this step is noted to be optional but I am not sure if that is true.
+Every time that I tried to build a multiple page app with this step ignored, the app did not work properly.
+Unless there was another step that I was doing wrong, then it should have worked.
+However, it would not work so I was forced to implement this "optional" step in order to double check.
+The app did work but it is still unclear if this step was the cause.

+The major step was configuring the different app files in respective directories and noting the multiple pages in the `vue.config.js` file.
+In that file, you set the index file and specifiy its directory (this is effectively the home page) and then you name any pages with their associated dirrectories.
+Naming conventions for all these directories came up as something to determine what they should be.
+It is unclear whether they all need to be the same or if they can be different.
+I took the approach of just making them all the same.

+Despite the hiccups, the current configuration supports two pages and hopefully more.

 ### Path Issues

 An issue arose which downed the live version of the website seemingly because of the development repository.
 For some reason, the development repository was hosting the development version of the site on GitHub pages and the live version website was pulling information from that directory.
 The development site was unable to be taken offline because GitHub was unable to delete the branch that was being hosted.
 Additionally, the public path of the development version being the GitHub host name followed by `/website/` was or was not that of the live version so was not or was conflicting with development version.
 Removing the public path resulted in blank website.

 github will always publish a site with a gh-pages branch as well as a pages branch apparently.
 So the main live version is at the domain ci2131a.github.io.
 I accuired a different domain so that has been changed to charlesingulli.com.
 Since github hosts any branch named pages, the development repository is hosted as a page

+This article helped in setting environments for the development and production versions of the site https://stackoverflow.com/questions/65149203/why-my-vue-app-doesnt-appear-in-the-deploy-version.
+The

 ### Video Files